 Project Manager & Intern Coordinator

 Since 2009, Greenwich resident Victor Izquierdo has grown from an intern to holding a management position within Friendship Ambassadors Foundation, Inc. Mr. Izquierdo is currently Project Manager and Intern Coordinator.
-Victor has helped to develop FAF's Service Ambassadors Program and assists in organizing FAF projects including global cultural exchanges and the Annual Youth Assembly at the United Nations.
-He is FAF's Project Coordinator for the Ecuador Service Project and the 1 Liter of Light Volunteer effort in 2013.
+Victor has helped to develop FAF’s Service Ambassadors Program and assists in organizing FAF projects including global cultural exchanges and the Annual Youth Assembly at the United Nations.
+He is FAF’s Project Coordinator for the Ecuador Service Project.
 Prior to joining FAF, Victor worked as a customer banker at Commerce Bank.
 Victor Izquierdo holds a B.A. in International Studies from Fairfield University and a Professional Certificate in Global Affairs from New York University.

 Drotman and Sawkiw, Accounting Firm, NGO Focus